Hi everyone, my name is Tom and I’m one of the Co-Founders of Atomi.

 Firstly, this is a strange time.
 For one, I’m writing this from home.
 Like many, Atomi has suspended all school visits and air travel, all our employees are working from home and we’re doing whatever we can to protect the health and safety of our customers and our team.

-Over the past week or so we’ve been contacted by many schools that are trying to figure out what this situation means for them and how they should move forward.
+Over the past few months or so we’ve been contacted by many schools that are trying to figure out what this recent lockdown situation means for them and how they should move forward.

 Given that we work with schools to support their transition to digital learning, we’ve found ourselves in a unique position to help.
 So, the Atomi team and I wanted to take the opportunity to share as much as we can about what strategies work in a rapid transition to online learning.

-Firstly—and I want to make this clear upfront—we’ve decided that if any school that is not already a customer of Atomi is impacted or forced to close, we are willing to provide free access to Atomi resources until the end of May.
+Firstly—and I want to make this clear upfront— any school that is not already a customer of Atomi is able to receive free access to Atomi resources until the end of Term 3.
 For our Atomi customer schools, we are allowing complimentary upgrades during this period to support additional subjects and year groups.
 Especially in the senior years, continuity of learning is more important than budgets so we’re willing to do what we can to help.
-Email us at email@example.com if you’d like to take us up on that offer.
+Email us at firstname.lastname@example.org if you’d like to take us up on that offer.